cosmos/interchain-security/docs/quality_assurance.md

 # Interchain Security: Quality Assurance

-# TODO(SHAWN: UPDATE THIS DOC WITH NEW UNIT TESTS OF THE PR, REMOVED E2E, etc.

 This document contains the overview of the quality assurance process necessary for the release of Interchain Security v1.

 The verification of Interchain Security is done using the following approaches: